AmruhaAhmed/AmruhaAhmed/README.md

 Hello There!
-This is Amruha Ahmed.I am currently a 2nd year Computer Science Engineering student.
+This is Amruha Ahmed.I am a 2nd year Computer Science Engineering student.

 My areas of interest in programming are: